 - Divide the dough into four uniform pieces and shape each into a ball.

 - Roll each ball of dough into a circle with a lightly floured rolling pin.
+Make a depression in the center of each round of dough.

 - Carefully slide one or two into the hot oil and fry for about 1 to 2 minutes on each side, or until lightly browned.